tongzhouxu/mashpit/README.md

 A query produces:

-1. **Result table**
+1. **Representative-matches table**

-   A CSV file containing the closest representatives and associated metadata.
+   A CSV file (`<query>_representative_matches.csv`) containing the closest representatives and associated metadata.
 Results include fields such as BioSample accession, assembly accession, SNP-cluster accession, similarity score, and NCBI links.

+2. **Cluster-candidates table** (taxon databases only)

+   A CSV file (`<query>_cluster_candidates.csv`) that groups the representative matches by SNP cluster, ranked by best similarity score.
+A `near_top` column flags clusters whose best hit is within `--tie-tolerance-hashes` sketch hashes of the single best hit overall, since at typical sketch sizes a small similarity gap can be within normal MinHash sampling noise rather than a meaningful difference.

-2. **Local tree**
+3. **Local tree**

-   Newick and image files showing the query genome together with its closest database representatives.
+   Newick and image files (`<query>_tree.newick`, `<query>_tree.png`) showing the query genome together with its closest database representatives above the similarity threshold.
+The tree is skipped (with a log message) when the top hit falls below `--threshold` or fewer than two candidates qualify.

-3. **Log file**
+4. **Log file**

    A timestamped record of the query parameters and processing steps.